RESEARCH STARTER

 Assimilation policies began to decline in the 1960s and ended completely in the early 1970s.
 However, the effects continued to linger into the twenty-first century.
 Information gathered by the Human Rights and Equal Opportunity Commission (HREOC) indicated that those removed from their homes by assimilation policies lost most connections with their ancestral heritage.
 They often lost any connection or claim to ancestral land and were unable to participate in religious and cultural rites that are important to Aboriginal and Torres Strait Islander populations.
 In many cases, their rights to their ancestral heritage were permanently lost.
 Studies determined that those removed due to assimilation policies were more likely to have missed at least some aspects of education, more prone to mental and emotional health problems such as depression, and more likely to have encounters with law enforcement.

-In the late twentieth century, all Australian state and territory governments and the Commonwealth government apologized to the affected populations.
+In the late twentieth century, all Australian state and territory parliament issued apologies, while the Commonwealth government delivered a national apology in 2008.
 Resources were provided to assist with family reunification and help those affected regain the lost language and cultural and religious aspects of their heritage.
-In 2021, an $800 million program to help restore what was taken from Aboriginal populations through assimilation policies was announced.
-It included a one-time payment of $60,000 to those affected by the policies.
+In 2021, the Australian Government announced a $378.6 million (AUD) compensation scheme to compensate the Stolen Generations survivors who were removed as children in the Northern Territory, Australian Capital Territory, and Jervis Bay Territory.
+It included a one-time payment of $75,000 (AUD) for non-economic loss, plus an additional $7,000 for healing assistance to those affected by the policies.
 Several states and territories also introduced their own reparation schemes.
 Victoria launched a Stolen Generations Reparations Package in 2022, offering up to $100,000 to eligible survivors along with access to healing programs and official apologies.
+Among other programs and initiatives, the government announced $3.5 million for community-led healing services through Healing Foundation in 2024.
+In 2025, Western Australia announced reparations of $85,000 (AUD) for Stolen Generations survivors for Aboriginal people removed from their families before July 1972.

 Despite these efforts, a 2025 report titled Are You Waiting for Us to Die? revealed that only 6 percent of the recommendations from the 1997 Bringing Them Home report had been fully implemented.
 In response, the Healing Foundation called for a national healing package to ensure consistent, long-term solutions across all regions of Australia.